Table of contents

 Job interviews can be nerve-wracking, which means you may have to show more facial expressions than you intend but try to make yourself smile if you can.
 Studies have shown that many recruiters and decision-makers automatically mark candidates down if they don’t smile much in their interviews.

 There have even been references to US presidential candidates’ teeth regarding how likely they are to secure the top job

 Reason to smile #3: Smiling is contagious

-As sung by Frank Sinatra, “When you’re smilin’, when you’re smilin’, the whole world smiles with you.
+As sung by Frank Sinatra, “When you’re smilin’, the whole world smiles with you.

-When we have to choose between spreading frowns or smiles, we know which one we’d rather see more of in the world!
-Especially at this time, when dealing with the Covid pandemic has all of us feeling a little frayed at the edges.
+When we need to choose between spreading frowns or smiles, we know which one we’d rather see more of in the world!
+Especially when dealing with the Covid pandemic has made us a little frayed at the edges.
 Why not make a concerted effort to flash a grin at the next stranger you lock eyes with while out in public?

 Reason to smile #4: Smiling is nature’s painkiller

-Endorphins, serotonin and all those natural happy chemicals that get released into the brain when you smile don’t just have an impact on your mood, they also have an effect on your body.
-They all have pain-relieving abilities, which means the more you smile, the better you’re going to make yourself feel.
+Endorphins, serotonin and all those natural happy chemicals released into the brain when you smile don’t just affect your mood but also your body.
+They all have pain-relieving abilities, which means the more you smile, the better you will feel.

 Reason to smile #5: Smiling makes you more attractive

-Smiling is also said to make people look – and feel – younger, which will give a guaranteed confidence boost.
+Smiling is also said to make people look – and feel – younger and give a guaranteed confidence boost.
 And feeling more confident in yourself makes you appear more attractive.